Who Does What on Your Healthcare Team

 You are a very important member of your child’s healthcare team and will be involved in all decisions about his or her plan.
 You will have the opportunity to work with a team of experienced and compassionate health care professionals.
-Each one is dedicated to the highest standards of care.
-Although everyone will introduce themselves at first and will be wearing a nametag, you are not expected to remember everyone’s name, and you cannot necessarily tell who is who by what they are wearing.
 If you ever have a question about who someone is and why they are in your room, please ask!

 Nurses and doctors will round with you every morning.
 If you have questions regarding your child's care, this is a good time to ask them.
 If you miss the doctors during rounding, please feel free to write your questions on the white board in your child's room.
 Your nurse can help you plan a good time to speak with the doctors.